flyte-technologies/mapbox-gl-draw/API.md

 ### draw.active

 This is fired every time a feature is set to active or inactive.
 If a feature was active and is then set to active again, this is not fired.
 Same goes for inactive.
 This is only fired for features.
-Not for verticeies.
+Not for vertices.

 Here is an example payload.